arsamsarabi/fallguys/README.md

 ### numberOfNames
-The number of names that the function will return. **Important!** by increasing the number of names to more than one, the function will return an array of numbers
+The number of names that the function will return. **Important!** by increasing the number of names to more than one, the function will return an array of names

 ### mix
 You may supply your own choice of words to mix with the original names in the library.